Mascouche line: CN Montreal North commuter line

 Ridership was never very high.
 Near the end, most remaining passengers preferred to switch to the Sauve Metro station on the Orange Line of the Montreal Metro which opened October 14, 1966.
 Congestion on that part of the line was one of the reasons the Mascouche line was inaugurated.

 Métropolitrain

-A temporary service dubbed the "Métropolitrain" was organized by the STCUM from May 15 to October 12, 1990, while Autoroute 40, the boulevard Métropolitain, was being rebuilt.
-It ran on then-Canadian National track from near the Du Collège metro station to Repentigny with an intermediate station near the Sauvé Metro station.
-Two trips ran each way in each weekday rush hour.
+A temporary service dubbed the "Métropolitrain" was organized by the STCUM from May 15 to October 12, 1990, while Autoroute 40 (Autoroute Métropolitaine) was being rebuilt.
+It ran on then-Canadian National track from near the Du Collège Metro station to Repentigny with an intermediate station near the Sauvé Metro station.
+Three trips ran each way in each weekday rush hour.
 There was no direct service to central Montreal.
 As there was no existing regional transit coordinator at the time, the line was never very successful.
+The six stations were: